Fluent Bit: Official Manual

 Parsers are defined in one or multiple configuration files that are loaded at start time, either from the command line or through the main Fluent Bit configuration file.

-Note: if you are using Regular Expressions note that Fluent Bit uses Ruby based regular expressions and we encourage to use Rubular web site as an online editor to test them.
+Note: if you are using Regular Expressions note that Fluent Bit uses Ruby based regular expressions and we encourage to use web site as an online editor to test them.

 Configuration Parameters